PhilT/machines/README.markdown

     sudo sh -c 'echo VM_IP_ADDRESS machinesvm >> /etc/hosts'
 * Finally, take a snapshot of the VM and name it 'Clean'.
 This is used to restore the VM to a known state after each test run

-There are also some rake tasks for starting and stopping the vm.

 What's happening under the hood
 ---------------------------------------